 It's an unpleasant feeling to pack your bags and head off to the airport only to find that your flight has been canceled when you arrive.

-And while the entire situation is stressful and frustrating, there are some things you're entitled to, to make sure you do end up making it to your destination.
+While the entire situation is stressful and frustrating, there are some things you're entitled to, to make sure you do end up making it to your destination.

-What will happen when my flight gets canceled?
+What happens if my flight gets canceled?

 Have no fear: Most airlines will rebook you on the next available flight to your destination – as long as seats are available.